TSchotter/webserver-tomb/docs/index.md

 # Webserver Class Tomb

-This irreverant, sloppy, but interactive textbook wants to teach you how to connect to a remote server, navigate Linux, and set up your development environment.
+This irreverent, sloppy, but interactive textbook wants to teach you how to connect to a remote server, navigate Linux, and set up your development environment.
 Give it a try.

 ## Getting Started